keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 # Intergas Central Heating Monitor for Homie 2.0

-This is an update of the previous.
-The functionality is almost the same but it is much faster (due to the asynchronous communication) and the source code is much more simple because of Homie.
+This is an update of the previous Intergas Central Heating Monitor.
+The functionality is almost the same but it is much faster (due to the asynchronuous communication) and the source code is much more simple because of Homie.
+The software is monitoring my Intergas Prestige CW6 without any issues for more than a year now.

 * This program can read the the status of a Central heating from Intergas.
   It has been built for an esp8266.
 The central heating status is sent through MQTT to a central system (MQTT broker).